aurbano/aurbano-theme/README.md

 1. Go to **Preferences > Editor > Color Scheme**, click on the gear and then **Import Scheme...**
     - _Alternatively_, you can manually put it in `%IntelliJSettings%/config/colors`
 1. Restart the IDE and you should see the new option in `Settings > Editor > Colors & Fonts`.

+I use the **Menlo** font, which you can get here: https://github.com/hbin/top-programming-fonts